Staff

 I married that tall blond basketball player that my Home Ec. teacher said looked like a Greek god.
 He likes me to remember that.
 We were only 18, so we kind of grew up the rest of the way together, and we've been married 42 years.
 We spent a few years in Chicago and Tennessee going to school and then moved back to Central Washington where we raised our four children and Jim started an aircraft rebuilding and manufacturing company called Cub Crafters.

 We opened Inklings Bookshop in September of 2000 with no retail experience and a lot of optimism.
 My business partner, Mandi, made up for all my deficiencies in education, organization and creativity and she made us look good from the start.
 I am now the sole owner, but I use what I learned from her every day.
-I can't believe that Inklings is approaching its 19th birthay.
+I can't believe that Inklings is approaching its 19th birthday.
 What a ride this has been and continues to be.
 I love what I get to do every day, the people I meet and the challenges that keep me growing!

 One of my other favorite roles is being Grandma Sue and spending time with Sophie.
 She is a reader whiz and has the best sense of humor!
 I also have a granddaughter named Merit and three grandsons named Atlas, Corban and Levi.
 They are all book-lovers, carrying on the noble Inklings tradition.
 I thoroughly enjoy each of them.